AdarshOnGith/POIS_Project/IMPLEMENTATION_DETAILS.md

-# Minicrypt Clique Web Explorer: Comprehensive Implementation Details
+﻿# Comprehensive Implementation Details: Minicrypt & Cryptomania Web Explorer

-This document provides a highly structured and comprehensive overview of the **Minicrypt Clique Web Explorer** project.
-It outlines the architectural design, cryptographic implementations (enforcing the strict "No-Library Rule"), API layer, mathematical validations, and the interactive frontend.
+This document provides a highly structured and comprehensive overview of the **POIS_Project**, encompassing the **Minicrypt Clique**, **Public-Key Cryptomania**, and **Multi-Party Computation (MPC)** implementations.
+It outlines the architectural design, cryptographic primitives (enforcing the strict "No-Library Rule"), API layer, mathematical validations, and the interactive frontend.

 ---